 Some states have high sales taxes and property taxes but no income taxes.
 Other states have no sales taxes but high income taxes.
-Overall, taxes at the state and local levels can dramatically impact the cost of living in each from a tax perspective?
-How do you figure out where you’ll pay the least overall tax?
+Overall, taxes at the state and local levels can dramatically impact the cost of living for consumers.
+These lists of state taxes can give you an idea of how the highest- and lowest-taxed states rank.

 State Sales Taxes

-Sales taxes are the percentage you pay over and above sales price when you purchase certain items.
+Sales taxes are the percentage you pay over and above sales prices when you purchase certain items.
 Most states rely heavily on these taxes to meet their fiscal needs.

-The states with the highest combined sales taxes at state and local levels as of 2017 are Louisiana (9.98 percent), Tennessee (9.46 percent), Arkansas (9.3 percent), Alabama (9.01 percent), and Washington (8.92 percent).
+According to the Tax Foundation, the five states with the highest combined sales taxes at the state and local levels as of 2022 are as follows:

 State Income Taxes

-- New York: 8.82 percent
+- New York: 10.9%

 You'll note that none of these states also make the list for the highest state and local sales taxes, so residents do receive a little bit of a break there.
 The bottom states by income tax rate in 2022 are as follows:

 Property Tax Rates

 Property taxes are generally imposed at the local level.
 New Jersey municipalities are known for having the highest property taxes at a median rate of 1.89% as of 2021, and Louisiana has the lowest at 0.18%.
 Half of all property taxes are higher than the median, and half are lower.